-- Gold clingeth to the protection of the cautious owner who invests it under the advise of men wise in its handling.
+- Gold clingeth to the protection of the cautious owner who invests it under the advice of men wise in its handling.

-- Should a man invest in businesses or scheme he is not familiar with, gold will slip away from him.
+- Should a man invest in businesses or schemes he is unfamiliar with, gold will slip away from him.

-- Gold flees a man who would force it to impossible earnings or who follow the alluring advice of tricksters and schemers or who trusts it to his own inexperience and romantic desires in investment.
+- Gold flees a man who would force it to impossible earnings, follows the alluring advice of tricksters and schemers, or trusts it to his own inexperience and romantic desires in investment.

-In ancient Babylon, men were the providers in a home and women were the homemakers, caregivers and caretakers.
+In ancient Babylon, men were the providers in the home, and women were the homemakers, caregivers, and caretakers.

 The wisdom in this book was directed to the men of old Babylon whose purses were ever lean.
-Today, it will apply to us all, men and women with lean purses.
-Tired of living paycheck to paycheck?
+Today, it will apply to all men and women with slender bags.
+Were you tired of living paycheck to paycheck?
 Pick up this book today and get out of survival mode.